bakaflocka/learn-discord-bots-python-1/README.md

 2. You should now be ready to begin scripting Discord bots in your preferred IDE!

 ## Running Python Scripts
-There are many ways to run scripts once they are saved.
+There are quite a few ways to run your scripts.
+Personally, I will be running my scripts remotely on a Raspberry Pi.
 Extensive documentation on how to run scripts is located on this RealPython's [How to Run Your Python Scripts](https://realpython.com/run-python-scripts/) instruction article.